 The portfolio managers are primarily responsible for the day-to-day management of the Funds.
 There are currently four portfolio managers: Robert Cummings, Maria Schiopu, Jeff Greco and Jordan Rosenfeld.
-Prior to the the Trust's most recent fiscal year ended December 31, 2021, the Funds had not commenced operations and, therefore, none of the portfolio managers beneficially owned any shares of the Funds.
+As of the Trust's most recent fiscal year ended December 31, 2022, none of the portfolio managers beneficially owned any shares of the Funds.